Top 5 Factors to Consider When Choosing Custom Gasket Materials

 5 Variables to Consider Before Choosing a Gasket Material

-It boils down to thinking about how the gasket will be used and the conditions it needs to stand up to.
+Choosing a gasket material boils down to considering how the gasket will be used and the conditions it needs to stand up to.

 1. Temperature

-Next, let your temperature findings guide you on what type of material the gasket will be made of.
-There are materials on the market that have a limited temperature range, or only excel on the high or low end of the temperature spectrum.
-Making sure you pick a gasket material that covers the entire temperature range it will be exposed to is crucial.
+- Heat resistance rating: Let your temperature findings help you narrow your selection of gasket material for the application.
+Certain materials have a limited temperature range, or only excel on the high or low end of the temperature spectrum.
+Knowing the overall heat resistance of the gasket material is crucial.

 2. Environment